 FREQUENTLY ASKED QUESTIONS

 Apply to Live with USH

 WCU reserves a number of bed spaces in both traditional and affiliated housing for incoming first-year students.
 For USH, first-year students are housed in Allegheny Hall, Brandywine Hall, and Commonwealth Hall.
-Incoming first-year students who are accepted with on-campus housing are guaranteed housing, if they complete everything within the deadlines provided.
+Incoming first-year students who are accepted with on-campus housing are guaranteed housing, if they complete everything within their advertised deadlines.
 Incoming students are not guaranteed their first preference of traditional vs affiliated, a specific community, or a specific suite style.